gauravsatav/gcpCertification/7_Production_Machine_Learning_Systems/notes.md

        * It then does some processing and writes it out to the same or a different format.

-       * The processing carried on by Cloud Dataflow typically enriches the data with the predictions of an ML model
+       * The processing carried on by Cloud Dataflow typically enriches the data with the predictions of an ML model either by using

-       * Either by using a TensorFlow SavedModel, and loading it directly into the Dataflow pipeline from Cloud Storage, or by using TensorFlow Serving, and accessing it via an HTTP endpoint as a microservice either from Cloud ML Engine, as shown, or using Kubeflow running on a Kubernetes engine.
+         * a TensorFlow SavedModel, and loading it directly into the Dataflow pipeline from Cloud Storage,
+         * or by using TensorFlow Serving, and accessing it via an HTTP endpoint as a microservice either from Cloud ML Engine, as shown,
+         * or using Kubeflow running on a Kubernetes engine.

     4. So which of the 3 is the best?

        * <img src="images/image-20220320014623733.png" alt="image-20220320014623733" style="zoom:80%;" />
-       * For batch prediction CMLE is the fastest
+       * **<u>For batch prediction CMLE is the fastest</u>**
        * But if you want maintainability, the second and third options reverse.

-  * **<u>Streaming Pipeline</u>**:
+  * **<u>Streaming Pipeline</u>**: (**<u>TF Saved Model is best for streaming.</u>**)

     * <img src="images/image-20220320014730154.png" alt="image-20220320014730154" style="zoom:80%;" />

     * <img src="images/image-20220320014742525.png" alt="image-20220320014742525" style="zoom:80%;" />

 ##  Building Hybrid ML Systems

+* To Train ML Models outside the cloud  Kubeflow and TensorFlow Lite are good to know about to have in your back pocket when such situations arise.

 ###  Introduction